 above the Idle Cutoff solenoid (which has a black wire from

 the positive side of the coil attached to it).
 The Volume

-Control Screw is NOT used to set the idle speed - that's the
+Control Screw is used to set the idle mixture.

 Before setting the Volume Control Screw per the step below,

-turn the Bypass Screw (the larger one) out a couple of
+turn the Bypass Screw (the larger screw in the left side) out 2.5

 the Volume Control Screw in GENTLY until it bottoms out -

 you don't want to open up the hole.
 Now unscrew it exactly